School-Centred Initial Teacher Training (SCITT)

 Next Train to Teach Information Event

 We work in partnership with over 100 schools across the South West to deliver an exceptional opportunity to learn to teach with outstanding providers.
-Our partner training organisations are South West Teacher Training and the University of Exeter, both highly regarded by Ofsted.
-Each year we warmly welcome between 30 and 40 trainee teachers who are selected for their teaching potential regardless of gender, age, disability, ethnicity, faith, sexuality or nationality.
+Our partner training organisations are the Ted Wragg Teacher Training Partnership and the University of Exeter, both highly regarded by Ofsted.
+Each year we warmly welcome around 40 trainee teachers who are selected for their teaching potential regardless of gender, age, disability, ethnicity, faith, sexuality or nationality.

 We are dedicated to preparing teachers of the highest quality who: